Home » Tone Recipes » Tone Recipe: Slash’s ‘Sweet Child O’ Mine’ Lead Tone

 • A Marshall-in-a-box pedal:

 • Catalinbread Dirty Little Secret is a top choice.
 It has a Super Lead/Super Bass switch inside, but for Slash, run it in Super Lead mode.
-It handles the “cocked wah” perfectly because it doesn’t get fizzy when you push the mids.
+It handles the cocked wah sound perfectly because it doesn’t get fizzy when you push the mids.

-• Wampler Pinnacle Deluxe V2 is While famous for the Brown Sound.
-It has a Modern/Vintage switch and a Sag control.
+• Wampler Pinnacle Deluxe V2: While famous for the Brown Sound, it has a Modern/Vintage switch and a Sag control.
 Turning the sag up mimics that classic tube amp compression that Slash gets from his Silver Jubilee, making your lead lines feel effortless.

 • JHS Charlie Brown V4 replicates the JTM45 (which was the basis for the modded Marshalls used on Appetite).
 It is very touch-sensitive, so if you roll your guitar volume back, it cleans up just like a real amp.